From 1938 to 1939, Swiss border commander Paul Grüninger falsified 3,600 Jewish refugees' passports, helping them escape the Holocaust.

 He died in 1972 after decades of struggle.
 His conviction for breaking the law and helping refugees enter Switzerland remained in place.

 Paul Grüninger did not die a hero in Switzerland, but he certainly was not forgotten.
 A year before his death, Yad Vashem, Israel’s official memorial and institute to European Jewish victims of the Holocaust, honored Grüninger.

 The organization declared Grüninger one of the “righteous among the nations” and noted that Grüninger “paid a high price for the choice he made.
 In the struggle between his sense of duty as a police officer and dedication to the concepts of humanity, the latter triumphed.”

 In 1970 after pressure from the public, the Swiss government sent Grüninger a letter of apology.
 But they did not go as far as to reexamine his conviction or restore his pension.

-That wouldn’t come until 1995, 23 years after his death, 50 years after the end of the war.
-Then, his trial was reopened and Grüninger was exonerated.
+That wouldn’t come until 1995, 23 years after his death and 50 years after the end of WOrld War II.
+Then, his trial was reopened and Paul Grüninger was exonerated.